benammarfares/Devops-Microservice/README.md

 * This project utilizes a microservice architecture based on Spring Cloud and incorporates a DevOps process. <br>

-* For a quick overview, simply run docker-compose up -d --build.
+* For a quick overview, simply run 'docker-compose up -d --build'.
 This will build and start the containers within <br>
   your Docker Desktop environment.
 You can then inspect their behavior through the Docker Desktop interface or view<br>
   logs for specific containers using terminal commands.